 So far, we’ve mostly only touched on dumpling restaurants that follow the traditional Chinese style.
 So let’s try something a little bit different.

 Harajuku Gyoza is situated within Fortitude Valley, and is focused on creating the perfect Japanese Gyoza.
 These are small crescent-shaped parcels stuffed with savoury ingredients, and cooked in a variety of ways.

-Some gyoza is fried to create a crispy treat, while others are lightly grilled, to create a crispy texture along the bottom.
-The crispy bottom is contrasted with the soft texture of the rest of each gyoza, to create a pleasant texture combination with every single bite.
+Some gyoza are fried to create a crispy treat, while others are lightly grilled, giving a crispy texture along the bottom.
+The crispy bottom is a brilliant contrast to the soft texture of the rest of the gyoza.
+The result is a surprising combination of textures within every single bite.

-No matter which filling you choose for your gyoza, you’ll find yourself fully impressed at how versatile the humble dumpling actually is!
+No matter which filling you choose for your gyoza, you’ll find yourself impressed at how versatile the humble dumpling actually is.

 Location: LG23 Queens Plaza, 226 Queen Street, Queensland, 4000.

 New Shanghai first found its start in the Metropolitan area of Sydney, where news quickly spread of their amazing dumpling treats.